 Three things: we own, maintain and run activities in the Community Centre.
 Secondly we have a Development Committee that initiates all sorts of projects within the community to try to improve all aspects of the environment and heritage.
 Thirdly we run the Hudson Hirsel Fund for Hudson Hirsel LLP.
 Grants are awarded twice yearly to local voluntary bodies, in May and November.

-Rannoch Daly (Chairman), John Banks, Iain Butcher, John Dixon, Ian Howard,
+John Banks (Chairman), Rannoch Daly (Treasurer), John Dixon, Ian Howard,

 To find out more and to get involved, either download one of our Membership application forms or contact the Centre.